 Yes.
 If you wish to add ice and serve immediately, reduce the water to 5 cups and add 2-3 handfuls of ice.
 If you wish to chill the lemonade before serving, use the full 6 cups of water.

 - Make the simple syrup ahead of time so that it has time to chill before making the lemonade.
 It's best to wait and juice the lemons and puree the strawberries when you're ready to make the lemonade for optimal freshness.

 - Reserve the extra simple syrup.
-Use it in cocktails, add to unsweetened ice tea, or spoon over fresh fruit.
+Use it in cocktails, add it to unsweetened iced tea, or spoon it over fresh fruit.